-Discerning Between Your Intuition and Your Imagination
+Discerning Between Intuition and Imagination

 Depending on where you are located, it might be a good idea to find a local psychic development class to attend (if they are offered where you are).
 I live in St. Louis and surprisingly, there are quite a few resources here for psychic development.